Jershred/Convection-conduction-problem-1D-2D-Finite-Elements/README.md

 # Convection-conduction-problem (1D-2D-Finite Elements)
 ## Context
-Project carried out for the course of numerical method for mechanics 2 in Python at Polytech Lyon (France).
+Project carried out for the course of numerical methods for mechanics 2 in Python at Polytech Lyon (France).

 | Made by | Referent teacher |
 | ------------- |:-------------:|